What Is Health?

 The subconscious tension created by this opposition produces blockages in the flow of life force, and ultimately, disease.
 Good health results from a strong unobstructed flow of life force to all areas of the body; while illness, moods, apathy — in fact, all negative states — are symptoms of a conflict or blockage of the life force.

-One of the great benefits of meditation is a gradual freedom from these conflicts as we achieve an integration of our consciousness.
+One of the great benefits of meditation is gradual freedom from these conflicts as we achieve integration in our consciousness.
 We are then free to experience our natural state of vibrant health and energy.

 This is not to say that there are no physical causes for disease, for certainly there are.
 Rather, we should recognize that physical symptoms usually have their root cause in consciousness or habit patterns.
 Basically, there are four aspects of health: physical, energetic, mental/emotional, and spiritual.

 There are four aspects of health that we want to address here but on the physical level, there are three areas that can, when properly controlled, bring the system back into a state of balance.
 These are proper diet, proper exercise, and toxin-free living.
 By bringing these three areas into balance, we can greatly affect our health, longevity, and quality of life.

-Eat a diet composed mainly of fresh vegetables, fruits and natural grains, with some legumes, nuts, and milk products.
+For most people, a diet composed mainly of fresh vegetables, fruits, and natural grains, with some legumes, nuts, and milk products will provide optimum nutritional benefits.

-A vegetarian diet is best, but if meat is eaten it should be used sparingly and consist primarily of fish or fowl.
+A vegetarian diet is best but if meat is eaten, it should be used sparingly and consist primarily of fish or fowl.
 Keep away from sugar and overly processed food, and avoid overeating.
 Fasting one day each week is one of the best and easiest ways to maintain a healthy body.
-But, don’t become a fanatic — balance your diet and then forget it.
+Do not become fanatical — balance your diet and then forget it.

 A simple exercise routine will pay back many times its cost in time and effort.
 Try to exercise for at least 30 minutes per day.
 Any exercise that makes you breathe hard will be enormously helpful.
 Aerobic exercise unleashes a process of better circulation, cellular cleansing, weight control, and glandular rebalancing, which helps on both physical and mental levels.